uccser/cs-field-guide/docs/source/developer/interactives.rst

 This documentation page provides information about the interactive content of the Computer Science Field Guide.
 Interactives are a great resource for teaching and practicing concepts in the CSFG.
 The guidelines below aim to keep consistency among interactives.
-It also allows developers to make modifications to existing interactive with ease.
+It also allows developers to make modifications to existing interactives with ease.

 .. contents:: Contents
   :local: